Portland man arrested after fight allegedly breaks out at Bowdoin College party

 “The college didn’t do anything wrong; they didn’t encourage or invite these people,” Waltz said.

-The party was held by the Black Student Union, which invited students from Bates and Colby colleges to the campus for what was supposed to be a substance-free event, according to Bowdoin College spokesman Doug Cook.
+The party was hosted by the Black Student Union, which invited students from Bates and Colby colleges for what was supposed to be a substance-free event, according to Bowdoin College spokesman Doug Cook.

 The college doesn’t expect to consider any disciplinary action, according to Cook.